 Strategical Risk Management

 Every food establishment faces the same risks in terms of customers experiencing foodborne illness.
-Even when you have obtained the highest quality food safety training, it’s always a good idea to reduce your risks even further by ensuring you have the right type of insurance coverage for your establishment.
+Even when you have obtained the highest quality food safety training, it’s always a good idea to reduce your risks even further by getting the right restaurant liability insurance for your establishment.

-General liability coverage will protect your business from claims of libel, property damage, and negligence.
+General liability insurance will protect your business from claims of libel, property damage, and negligence.
 Property insurance will cover losses incurred as the result of damage to the business via equipment, theft, and food contamination.
-Protection from losses incurred via a claim of professional error can be had by including errors and omissions coverage, where a business owner’s policy offers coverage for all risks.
+Protection from losses incurred via a claim of professional error can be had by including errors and omissions coverage, where a restaurant owner’s policy offers coverage for all risks.